 Minimally Invasive Office Procedures for Voice, Swallowing, and Breathing Disorders

 Many conditions can be treated with non-invasive procedures, while others require minor outpatient surgery.
-At the Voice and Swallowing Institute, we are dedicated to finding the least invasive treatment for your voice, swallowing, or breathing disorder.
+At the Center for Voice and Swallowing, we are dedicated to finding the least invasive treatment for your voice, swallowing, or breathing disorder.
 Dr. Pitman is a pioneer in the development of innovative surgical procedures, including laser treatment of vocal fold leukoplakia, electrical stimulation treatment for spasmodic dysphonia, and temporalis fascia transplant for vocal fold scar and sulcus vocalis.
 These and other minimally invasive procedures can be performed while you are awake in the office, rather than under general anesthesia in the operating room, greatly reducing your recovery time and risk of infection.

 The mission of the Center for Voice and Swallowing at Columbia University Medical Center is to provide comprehensive state of the art laryngeal care to patients in a compassionate atmosphere, while effecting groundbreaking research and educating future laryngologists and speech-language pathologists.